Control Risk By Understanding…

 - Almost any kind of face mask will block droplets.
 However, it takes a very high-efficiency face mask, tightly fitted to the face, to block aerosols.
 For example, an N95 mask blocks 95% of particles 0.3 micrometers in size and larger.

-When Are Aerosols A Risk?
+Where Are Aerosols A Risk?
+Indoors!

 Therefore, a non-medical mask provides most people with useful protection.
 However, there are situations where a person will encounter more aerosols, and need either a medical grade mask or greater physical separation:

 - When people talk, they emit more aerosol particles.
 And the louder they talk, the more the aerosols!
+If you are indoors the risks can be substantial.

 - Singing also generates many aerosols, as the Skagit Valley Chorale unfortunately learned in March.